ctavispost/foobarfight/README.md

 - a choice between old school graphics and svg drawings
 - start and pause screens
 - a wider stage with monsters advancing from in front and back of the player

+As a former gametester, I'd also like to fix the buggy movement of the monsters and make the loss condition permanent and predictable.

 ## User stories